IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 #### Cell editing
 When it comes to cell editing based on the column type a different editor will appear:
-- dateTime - [IgxDateTimeEditor directive]({environment:angularApiUrl}/classes/igxdatetimeeditordirective.html) will be used.
+- dateTime - `DateTimeEditor` will be used.
 This editor will give you a mask directions for the input elements part of the DateTime object.
-- date - [IgxDatePicker component]({environment:angularApiUrl}/classes/igxdatepickercomponent.html) will be used.
+- date - `DatePicker` will be used.
-- time - [IgxTimePicker component]({environment:angularApiUrl}/classes/igxtimepickercomponent.html) will be used.
+- time - `TimePicker` will be used.

 #### Filtering
 The same editors listed above will be used when it comes to Quick Filtering/Excel-style Filtering.
 These are the following filtering operands that each type exposes: